 Fieldwork and Research Opportunities

-Courses at the advanced graduate level allow students to proceed beyond the standard graduate curriculum into areas of research represented by the faculty.
+Courses at the advanced graduate level allow students to proceed beyond the standard graduate curriculum into research areas represented by the faculty.
 To graduate, students must either write and defend a master’s thesis or pass an oral exam covering three areas of graduate-level mathematics.

-Saint Louis University’s M.A. in Mathematics prepares students for further study toward the Ph.D. or for a career in teaching or industry.
+Saint Louis University’s M.A. in Mathematics prepares students for further study toward a Ph.D. or a career in teaching or industry.

 Applicants should have a bachelor’s degree in mathematics or have taken the equivalent coursework.